sachinmloecher/Simple-Shell/REPORT.md

 ### Phase 1 - Switching system() to fork+exec+wait methods

 We implemented our own manual system() function (execute()) using the fork+exec+wait method explained in lecture.
 This function is only called to execute regular user supplied commands such as ls or echo.
 It first forks into parent and child processes, gets the inputted arguments using parsing, calls execvp() to execute the command, and returns an error if execvp returns.
+The execvp kills the child process after execution.

 ### Phase 2 - Parsing arguments